Drug supply charges explained

 A drug supply charge relates to the unauthorised distribution, provision, or transfer of prohibited drugs to another person.
 Unlike simple possession, which involves holding drugs for personal use, a drug supply charge typically involves an allegation that you have deliberately made drugs available to someone else.

 In Australia, drugs are classified under legislation such as the Controlled Substances Act and similar state-based legislation.
 When authorities investigate suspected drug offences, they assess whether there is evidence of intent to supply drugs rather than mere possession.
-This distinction is critical because it affects the severity of penalties and the nature of the legal response.
+This distinction is one factor that may affect the severity of penalties and the nature of the legal response.

 A supply prohibited drug penalty in Australia can range from fines to significant imprisonment, depending on factors such as the type and quantity of drug involved, your role in the supply chain, and any prior criminal history.
 Courts consider these factors when determining an appropriate sentence.